This is the fourth of a five part series about breaking into product management:

 Adding a list of skills you can do or tools you can use isn’t that useful for product managers.
 Mentioning skills doesn’t tell the hirer how good you are at them, and there are few tools that are specialist enough to require specific training.
 In each case this doesn’t help the hirer decide whether or not to take you to the next round of interviews.
 It’s probably better to leave out.

-Your resume is a critical tool in getting you a job as a product manager.
+Your resume is a critical tool in getting you a job as a product manager, and standards for PM resumes are high.
 As hiring managers will likely only spend seconds reviewing it, tailor it to get you into the phone screen.
 You can do this by highlighting the skills, experience and aptitude that product managers need to have to be successful.
+Follow the steps above to build a strong PM resume.

 Next in this series: Building a network to break into product management